kidalonious/startup/README.md

 - Time related update from the server to change to a new prompt every day
 - Being able to submit what you have written

+### Login Deliverable
+- MongoDB is connected to the site
+- Functionality for logging in existing users
+- Functionality for creating new users

 ### Service Deliverable
 - Relevant changes can be observed on the "write" page of the website
 - Added Express and Node capabilities to the website